 Why a 6.5 Creedmoor Long Range Sniper Rifle?
 I am not one to jump on every next best caliber to come along.
-For my precision shooting purposes I’m well served and dedicated to .308 Winchester and 300 Winchester Magnum long range “sniper rifles”.
-This dedication to the aforementioned rifle calibers admittedly most of the time causes me not pay attention to the latest and greatest wonder calibers (sarcasm).
+For my precision shooting purposes, I’m well served and dedicated to .308 Winchester and 300 Winchester Magnum long-range “sniper rifles”.
+This dedication to the aforementioned rifle calibers admittedly most of the time causes me not to pay attention to the latest and greatest wonder calibers (sarcasm).
 That was until recently.
 Enter 6.5 Creedmoor.

 308 Winchester Versus 6.5 Creedmoor